ockertbotha/java-dev-on-ubuntu/README.md

 From the main Eclipse window navigate to  **Window** > **Show View** > **Other** this will open the **Show View** window.
 ![](images/screenshots/01-Menus.png?raw=true)

-In the search bar enter *'Git'* if everything is installed correctly this will display a list of the available Git windows.
+In the search bar enter *'Git'* if everything is installed correctly this will display a list of the available Git views.
 ![](images/screenshots/02-Menus.png?raw=true)

 While we're here let's add the **Git Repositories** view to our workspace by selecting it and choosing **Open**.